abhinav9444/DAA-Lab-Codes/README.md

 | **8.1**     | Write a program to implement the matrix chain multiplication problem using M-table & S-table to find optimal parenthesization of a matrix-chain product.
 Print the number of scalar multiplications required for the given input.                                        | <p align="center">[Solution](./Lab-Codes/8.1.py)</p>|
 | **8.2**     | Write a program to find out the Longest Common Subsequence of two given strings.
 Calculate length of the LCS.                                      | <p align="center">[Solution](./Lab-Codes/8.2.py)</p>|

-## Lab Session 9 : Basics and Fundamentals
+## Lab Session 9 : Dynamic Programming -  All Pair Shortest path

 | **S.No.** | **Problem Statement**            | **Solution File in C**             |
 |-----------|----------------------------------|-------------------------------|